robin-mueller/auto-apms-guide/src/concept/behavior-executor.md

 ## Configuration Parameters

-Here is a list of all statically declared parameters implemented by `TreeExecutorNode`.
+Here is a list of all static parameters implemented by `TreeExecutorNode`.

 By default, the following values apply: